exploratoryprorammer/exploratoryprorammer/README.md

 ## Currently I am working on...

+-  Building full-stack software at John Deere Financial
+-  Scaling and maintaining software for the Indu Sah Foundation
+-  Researching machine learning algorithms to simulate and optimize treatment planning for IBD patients @ UCSF
+-  Cramming for exams
 -  Developing a Raft algorithm simulator with Rust and C++
 -  Learning system design best practices
 -  Grinding LeetCode
--  Researching how I can use machine learning to optimize and refine treating IBD patients

 ---